If your AC isn’t working correctly, it’s time to troubleshoot. We’ll walk you through the process so you can get back to feeling better—faster.

 Sick of your AC not working correctly when you need it most?
 So are we.

 A malfunctioning central AC system not only makes your home feel uncomfortable, but it’s also bad for your indoor air quality and wastes tons of energy.

-But wouldn’t it be incredible to get the best, most-efficient heating and cooling system out there… and not pay for it unless it reduces your energy use each month?
+But wouldn’t it be incredible to get the best, most-efficient heating and cooling system out there… will an energy-savings guarantee?

 At Sealed, we help you do just that.

-And you’ll pay us back for the work done based on your energy savings rate each month.
+And you’ll pay us back for the work done with a flexible payment option that works best for you and your budget.
 (Sounds too good to be true?
 It’s not.)